 For a faculty member to be considered for tenure, the individual's performance must be judged to be at or above the level appropriate to his or her professorial rank.
 That judgment should be based on the criteria set forth in the "Guidelines for Promotion at Georgia Tech."
 All dimensions of the performance must be considered, that is teaching, creativity, and service.
 In appraising a candidate's qualifications for tenure, the weightings of the three categories set forth above may vary with the individual case.
 It is recognized that the Institute has varied responsibilities and these responsibilities may best be met by a faculty whose members have a varied mix of strengths.
-Given an appropriate level of performance, the primary criterion for tenure is the compatibility of the individual's performance and interests with the objectives of the unit, the school director/department head and the dean should address this question.
+Given an appropriate level of performance, the primary criterion for tenure is the compatibility of the individual's performance and interests with the objectives of the unit, the college and the Institute.
+Statements and supporting documentation from the applicant, the school director/department head and the dean should address this question.

-See Faculty Handbook, Section 6.0., for Faculty Status and Grievance Committee policies and procedures related to promotion and tenure.
+\See Faculty Handbook, Section 6.0., for Faculty Status and Grievance Committee policies and procedures related to promotion and tenure.

 3.2.4.
-CRITERIA FOR THE EVALUATION OF FACULTY MEMBERS AS TEACHERS AND EDUCATORS
+CRITERIA FOR THE EVALUATION OF FACULTY MEMBERS AS TEACHERS AND EDUCATORS\

-See Faculty Handbook, Section 6.0., for Faculty Status and Grievance Committee policies and procedures related to performance evaluation and salary determination.
+\See Faculty Handbook, Section 6.0., for Faculty Status and Grievance Committee policies and procedures related to performance evaluation and salary determination.